-I'll spare you the suspense and say yes, this is the perfect blend of juices to make a 9-second piña colada.
-Mix a shot of rum with this fine stuff, and ta-da.
+I'll spare you the suspense and say yes, this is the perfect blend of juices to make a nine-second piña colada.
+Mix a shot of rum with this fine stuff, and ta-da!

 As far as the rum goes, I've used various types, but my favorite is this overproof rum by J. Wray & Nephew.
-It's inexpensive, strong and aromatic, and hefty enough to booze up a whole glass of pineapple-coconut juice.
+It's inexpensive, strong, aromatic, and hefty enough to booze up a whole glass of pineapple-coconut juice.

-Of course, if you have a little extra energy you can amp up the drink by adding a garnish of pineapple, fresh mint, maybe a cherry.
-My favorite garnish is a splash of Angostura bitters, a nice note that I picked up from my local cocktail bar.
+Of course, if you have a little extra energy, you can amp up the drink by adding a garnish of pineapple, fresh mint, or maybe a cherry.
+My favorite garnish is a splash of Angostura bitters — a nice note I picked up from my local cocktail bar.
 The cinnamon and spice set off the sweet, creamy juice and rum.

-If you want to make it really easy on yourself, just pour out a little bit of juice, and add four shots of rum, you have a whole bottle of piña colada, to drink whenever you like.
+If you want to make it really easy on yourself, make a whole bottle at once.
+Pour out a little juice to make room, and add four shots of rum directly to the bottle.
+Refrigerate, and ta-da: You have a whole bottle of piña colada to drink whenever you like.